hadasmeitav/task-management/README.md

 ## API Endpoints
 1. <b>User Authentication</b>
-   - POST /register: Registers a new user.
+   - `POST` /register: Registers a new user.
-   - POST /login: Authenticates the user and returns an access token.
+   - `POST` /login: Authenticates the user and returns an access token.
-   - POST /token: Refreshes the access token using the refresh token.
+   - `POST` /token: Refreshes the access token using the refresh token.
 2. <b>Task Management</b>
-   - GET /tasks: Fetches the list of tasks.
+   - `GET` /tasks: Fetches the list of tasks.
-   - PUT /task: Update a task
+   - `PUT` /tasks/id: Update a task
-   - POST /tasks: Creates a new task (requires title and description).
+   - `POST` /tasks: Creates a new task (requires title and description).
-   - DELETE /tasks/ : Deletes a task by ID.
+   - `DELETE` /tasks/id : Deletes a task by ID.

 ## Security Measures
 1. JWT Authentication: Used to secure API requests.